 Mixing the dough

 - Use your fingertips to rub the butter into the flour.
-You can also use a pastry blender to cut the butter into the flour.
-At the end of this process, your flour should look like breadcrumbs.
+You can also use a pastry blender to cut the butter into the flour too.
+At the end of this process, your mixture should look like breadcrumbs.

 - Make a well in the center of the flour mixture.
-Pour half of the water in, and use a metal spoon to bring the dough together.
+Pour half of the water in, and use a metal spoon to bring the dough together and then use your hands to incorporate sufficient flour to form a soft ball.
+You need not use up all the flour at this stage.
+Put the dough ball aside.

 - Knead the dough for a minute or two.
 At this stage, it will not be very smooth, and that is fine.

-- Let the dough rest for 5 minutes (cover the bowl with kitchen towel or wrap the dough in plastic wrap) and give it a few rounds of kneading (just a few seconds).
+- Let the dough rest for 5 minutes (cover the bowl with kitchen towel or wrap the dough in plastic wrap) and give it a few rounds of kneading (just a few seconds) after that.
 You will notice that it is a lot smoother at this stage.

 Rolling, cutting and frying

 - Pinch a handful size of dough and roll it out thin on your work surface with a rolling pin.
-The dough can be a little stretchy as you roll it, so keep rolling by lifting and turning the rolled dough until it is really thin. there is no need to work on lightly floured surface as the dough will not be sticky.
+The dough can be a little stretchy as you roll it, so keep rolling by lifting and turning the rolled dough until it is really thin (about 2mm to 3mm thick).
+There is no need to work on lightly floured surface as the dough will not be sticky.

-- Cut the dough vertically, and then horizontally into small equal pieces.
+- Cut the dough vertically, and then horizontally into small equal sized pieces.

 - Heat up oil in a large frying pan or a deep fryer.
-Deep fry on medium heat until each piece of dough turns golden brown.
+Deep fry the pieces of dough on medium heat until each piece of dough turns golden brown.
+Turn the pieces over with a slotted spoon halfway through to allow them to cook on both sides.

-- Remove from the hot oil and strain on a paper towel-lined plate or a large bowl. kitchen towel.
+- Remove from the hot oil (with a slotted spoon so that the oil gets drained as you lift the dough) and strain on a paper towel-lined plate or a large bowl.
 Repeat until the dough is all fried.

 Making the simple sugar syrup

-- To make the simple sugar syrup, add sugar and water in a large pan.
+- To make the simple sugar syrup, add sugar and water into a large pan.
+Make sure the pan is large enough to fit all the fried dough and there is enough room to toss them in.
+If not, divide the dough and the syrup into 2 batches.
 Turn on the heat and stir until the sugar is dissolved.

 - Turn the heat to a very low flame and add all the fried dough pieces into the syrup.
 Mix them with a large spoon gently by pushing the spoon to the bottom of the pan and lifting and tossing the dough pieces as you lift the spoon up.

-- The fried dough pieces are all puffy and crispy on the edges, mixing them hard will break these.
-Once all the fried dough pieces are well coated with sugar, turn off the heat and transfer them to a serving plate.
+- The fried dough pieces are all puffy and crispy on the edges, mixing them hard will break these, so toss them gently.
+Once all the fried dough pieces are well coated with the syrup, turn off the heat and transfer them to a serving plate.

-- These dough bites are at their best when the dough is rolled thin.
+- These dough bites are at their best when the dough is rolled thin (about 2mm to 3mm thickness).
 Too thick a dough will require longer frying time which can cause your dough pieces to brown too much on the outside but undercooked on the inside.

-- Heat up the oil on medium heat and test the oil temperature by adding a tiny pinch of the dough into the oil.
-The oil is well heated to start frying if the dough piece starts bubbling on the sides as soon as it is added into the oil.
+- When frying the dough, make sure the oil is well heated up (but not overly heated as that can burn your dough very quickly without cooking the insides properly).
+This will prevent the dough pieces from absorbing too much oil.
+Test the oil temperature by adding a tiny pinch of the dough into the oil.
+The oil is well heated if the dough piece starts bubbling on the sides as soon as it is added into the oil.

 - When mixing the fried dough in the syrup, be sure to use a large pan.
 It is a lot easier to mix in a large pan then in a small pan.
 If you do not have a large pan, mix the bites in batches, which means you would need to make the syrup in batches too.